Hawach To Talk About The Applications And Differences Filter Membrane

 (4) Compared with nitrocellulose membranes, PVDF membranes have superior performance in protein retention, mechanical strength, and chemical compatibility.
 The typical binding capacity of commercially available nitrocellulose membrane is 80-100μg / cm2, while the binding capacity of the PVDF membrane is 100-200μg / cm2 (and the binding strength PVDF is 6 times stronger than nitrocellulose membrane!).
 But the biggest advantage of PVDF membranes is not only this: better mechanical strength and chemical resistance make PVDF membranes ideal for various staining applications and multiple immunoassays, and a single lane copy of the gel can be used for multiple purposes, in particular, it is necessary to do N-terminal protein sequencing.

 Under fairly “severe” cleaning conditions, the PVDF membrane remains intact when the nylon or nitrocellulose membrane has been degraded, so PVDF is also the best choice for protein sequencing.
 But it is not suitable for fluorescence.
 Particular attention should be paid to PVDF membranes that require 100% methanol pretreatment (not more than 15 seconds) and then equilibrated with buffer before they can be used.

+According to the application and difference between nylon membrane, PVDF membrane, and NC membrane, and the sample to be filtered, select the appropriate filter membrane.
 Hawach is specializing in providing different kinds of filter membranes to meet various lab requirements.
-Welcome to visit hawach.com for more details.
+Welcome to visit hawachmembrane.com for more details.